symfony2admingenerator/GeneratorBundle/Resources/doc/customization/actions.md

 #### List builder

 In list builder configuration we're adding actions we want to display.
 If action config is set to null (~) then global config will be used.
-Thats to this little fix we can have different object actions in List and Actions builders, but share their configuration.
+Thanks to this little fix we can have different object actions in List and Actions builders, but share their configuration.

 So, in list we want to display: